FACTBOX-US refiners cut runs, energy companies brace for Irene

 Kinder Morgan Staten Isl, N.Y., petroleum 2.9

-Magellan New Haven, Conn. propane n/a (Reporting by Bruce Nichols, Janet McGurty, Kristen Hays, Eileen Moustakis, Joe Silha, Eileen O'Grady and Selam Gebrekidan)
+Magellan New Haven, Conn. propane n/a (Reporting by Bruce Nichols, Janet McGurty, Kristen Hays, Eileen Moustakis, Joe Silha, Eileen O'Grady and Selam Gebrekidan; Editing by Todd Eastham)